Fivell/policies/source/sections/14-disposable_media_policy.md

 # 14. Disposable Media Policy

-Datica recognizes that media containing ePHI may be reused when appropriate steps are taken to ensure that all stored ePHI has been effectively rendered inaccessible.
+Versionista recognizes that media containing ePHI may be reused when appropriate steps are taken to ensure that all stored ePHI has been effectively rendered inaccessible.
 Destruction/disposal of ePHI shall be carried out in accordance with federal and state law.
 The schedule for destruction/disposal shall be suspended for ePHI involved in any open investigation, audit, or litigation.

 ePHI is only stored in our hosted environment using encrypted storage.
-Datica does not use, own, or manage any mobile devices, SD cards, or tapes that have access to ePHI.
+Versionista does not use, own, or manage any mobile devices, SD cards, or tapes that have access to ePHI.

 ## 14.1 Applicable Standards